BAD CREDIT | NO CREDIT | EVICTIONS | FORECLOSURES – ALL ACCEPTED!

 Normally there is a setup fee and monthly fee.
 These companies are easy to find on the internet.
 Many have honest reviews or are rated with the Better Business Bureau.
 Having bad or poor credit can be similar to having a serious illness.
 Sometime you may even feel you are being treated like a criminal.
 Your credit problems may be so complicated that it requires treatment from a trained professional.
 Some of these companies are very reputable and provide a valuable service.
 It normally takes a few months before you can see positive results.
 The wait is more than worth the time.
 No one should spend their life enduring the hardship and extra financial cost of having a low credit score.
 Having bad or poor credit can actually cost you an extra million dollars or more in added expenses over the course of a lifetime.
 It can also affect your ability to get the employment you desire.
 Potential employers, landlords an apartment management companies run credit reports for one basic reason.
 They all want people they can rely on.
 A poor credit report demonstrates a pattern of irresponsibility.
 We live in an age where computers determine what others think of us.
 May have really good reasons for tier poor credit.
 Unfortunately, in most cases those who are leasing you and apartment or hiring you for a job have to answer to someone above them.
 The all have to go by the information provided by the credit bureaus

 A past eviction is a serious problem many people encounter when attempting to rent an apartment or home.
 Just the fact that an eviction was filed will make it nearly impossible to find a place to live.
 The system is not set up in your favor.
 Once an eviction is filed it is recorded in the local apartment associations data bases.
 This automatically black list the resident as being a problem tenant.
 Apartment management companies and private landlords are very aware of the power of the eviction process.
 Often evictions are filed after the resident vacates the apartment or home.
 Evictions are often filed as an act of revenge or spite.
 Though this is supposed to be illegal apartment management and landlords often file evictions without the tenant’s knowledge.
 If the tenant has already vacated the residence the property management or landlord can claim they made every attempt to notify the resident but were not successful because they no longer had a proper address to send the eviction notice too.
 Very few apartments or landlords will accept a future resident with an eviction on their credit report.
 You can often visit the county clerk’s office or website to get the details of the eviction judgment.
-Paying off the judgement balance can open more opportunities for you.
-If a balance from an eviction judgement is not paid in full it will remain on the credit bureaus for at least 7 years.
-Debts from eviction judgements are normally reported to collection agencies.
+Paying off the judgment balance can open more opportunities for you.
+If a balance from an eviction judgment is not paid in full it will remain on the credit bureaus for at least 7 years.
+Debts from eviction judgments are normally reported to collection agencies.
 Their contact information should be provided on your credit report.

 Apartment Associations are also used to track rental histories

 Nearly all major cities that offer hundreds of different apartment complexes have them.
 Having an unpaid rental balance or broken lease removed from this database is possible.
 In order to have the balance removed you will either need to provide proof that the balance has been paid in full or provide evidence supporting your claim the balance is not your responsibility.
 Often people are victims of credit identity theft.
 Identity theft is one of the most reported crimes in the United States.
 It is a very serious crime.
-If you are a victim of identity they you need to first file a police report.
+If you are a victim of identity theft you need to first file a police report.
 You then need to contact all 3 credit bureaus and provide evidence of the police report being filed.
 It normally takes 30 to 60 days to have the negative items removed from your reports.